Explore the Mythic Coast on Cleveleys Seafront, with the artwork trail that follows the story of the Sea Swallow.

 Funding for the ‘Cleveleys Mythic Coastline’ project was secured by Wyre Council through Sea Change.
 It was a national fund designed to regenerate the coast through the Arts.
 At the time a lot more work was also funded around the Marine Hall and gardens at Fleetwood.

-In Cleveleys, the funding allowed the creation of a legacy to follow the sea defence works, and a story which is Cleveleys very own for the future.
+Here in Cleveleys, the funding allowed a legacy to be created to follow the sea defence works.
+It’s a story which is Cleveleys very own for the future.

 The Sea Swallow and the Mythic Coast on Cleveleys Seafront